Wondering how to write a sales email that converts?

 Understanding who’s going to read your email can significantly increase the email’s open rate.
 Thus, make your emails relevant and personalized.

-Humans have some standard, predictable behaviors that you can use while writing a sales email.
-Using psychology can help you in crafting emails and getting a high conversion rate.
+Humans have some predictable behavior patterns that you can use while writing a sales email.
+Using psychology can help you in crafting sales emails and getting a high conversion rate.

 Here are some psychological tips you can use: